How to Verify a Contractor License in Florida

 Skip the guide and verify a Florida contractor license instantly.

-Florida law makes it a third-degree felony to contract without a license for projects over $5,000, one of the harshest penalties in the nation.
+Contracting without a license in Florida is a third-degree felony for projects over $5,000 — one of the harshest penalties in the nation.
 Despite this, the DBPR investigates thousands of unlicensed activity cases annually.
-Verifying before you hire is essential.
+Verification takes seconds and is absolutely essential in Florida, particularly after hurricanes when unlicensed "storm chasers" are most active.

 State Certified vs. County Registered Licenses

-Understanding the difference between these two license types is important when hiring in Florida.
+Understanding the difference between Florida's two license types is critical when hiring.
 A state certified contractor has passed a state examination and can work in any Florida county.
-Their license number typically starts with "C" followed by a two-letter trade designation (e.g., CGC for General Contractor, CCC for Roofing).
+Their license number typically starts with "C" followed by a two-letter trade designation — CGC for General Contractor, CCC for Roofing Contractor, CFC for Plumbing Contractor, CAC for Air Conditioning Contractor.

 A county registered contractor has met the requirements of a specific county's construction licensing board.
-Their license is valid only within that county or counties where they've registered.
-If you live near a county border, make sure your contractor is licensed to work in your specific county.
+Their license is valid only within that county or counties where they have registered.
+If you live near a county border — common in the Tampa Bay, Orlando, and South Florida metro areas — make sure your contractor is licensed to work in your specific county.

 What to Check on a Florida Contractor License